tongni1975/spark-nlp/docs/en/annotators.md

     - `setOutputCol(String)`: Sets expected output annotator types
     - `setBatchSize(int)`: Batch size.
 Large values allows faster processing but requires more memory.
     - `setMaxSentenceLength(int)`: Max sentence length to process
+    - `setDimension(int)`: Number of embedding dimensions
+    - `setCaseSensitive(Boolean)`: whether to ignore case in tokens for embeddings matching
     - `setLazyAnnotator(Boolean)`: Use `AlbertEmbeddings` as a lazy annotator or not. *LazyAnnotator* is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
 Can be called by other Annotators in a `RecursivePipeline`

 * ***Parameter Getters***

     - `getInputCols()`: Input annotations columns currently used
     - `getOutputCols()`: Gets annotation column name going to generate
+    - `getCaseSensitive()`: whether to ignore case in tokens for embeddings matching
+    - `getDimension()`: Number of embedding dimensions
     - `getLazyAnnotator()`: Whether `AlbertEmbeddings` used as LazyAnnotator or not. *LazyAnnotator* is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
 Can be called by other Annotators in a `RecursivePipeline`.

 **Examples:**